-- (1) The Regulator must grant access approval, if all the requirements set out in Section 6(4) are met. - (2) The Regulator may grant access approval, even if the requirements of Section 6(4)(a) are not met, provided the access seeker has given a written undertaking to the Regulator, to fund the required investment in infrastructure. - (3) If the Regulator grants access approval in terms of subsection (2) the access agreement must be of a sufficient duration as to allow for the access seeker to realise the value of its investment. - (4) The Regulator may grant access to the access seeker contemplated in subsection (2), only once the new infrastructure or facility is built. - (5) If the Regulator has granted access approval in terms of subsection (1) or (2), the access seeker and the infrastructure owner must enter into an access agreement within a period specified in the access approval, failing which the Regulator must determine the terms of the access agreement. - (6) Any party that is aggrieved by a decision of the Regulator in terms of this section, may appeal to the Council against or apply to the Council for a review of the decision, in terms of Section 20.
+- 9. (1) The Regulator must grant access approval, if all the requirements set out in 35 section 8(4) are met. - (2) The Regulator may grant access approval, even if the requirements of section 8(4)(a) are not met: Provided that the access seeker has given a written undertaking to the Regulator to fund the required investment in infrastructure. - (3) If the Regulator grants access approval in terms of subsection (2), the terms of the 40 access agreement must reasonably allow for the access seeker to realise the value of its investment. - (4) The Regulator may grant access to the access seeker contemplated in subsection (2), only once the new infrastructure or facility is built. - (5) If the Regulator has granted access approval in terms of subsection (1) or (2), the 45 access seeker and the infrastructure owner must enter into an access agreement within a period specified in the access approval, failing which the Regulator must determine the terms of the access agreement. - (6) Any party that is aggrieved by a decision of the Regulator in terms of this section, may appeal to the Council against a decision or apply to the Council for a review of the 50 decision, in terms of section 22.

-8. Cession, transfer or assignment of access rights
+Cession, transfer or assignment of access rights

-- (1) An entity that has been granted access approval in terms of Section 7(1) or (2), may cede or transfer any or all of its access rights to a third party, on condition that all its obligations remain fulfilled. - (2) If an entity is not fully utilising access rights granted in terms of Section 7(1) or(2), the Regulator may re-assign such access rights to a new access seeker or back to the infrastructure owner, as the Regulator considers appropriate.
+- 10. An entity that has been granted access approval in terms of section 9(1) or (2), may cede or transfer any or all of its access rights to a third party, on condition that- - (a) the entity must first notify the infrastructure owner and the Regulator of its intention to cede or transfer access rights; - (b) the entity ensures that all its obligations remain fulfilled; and - (c) third parties may not cede or transfer such access rights to any operator.